RDorville/EP1000/09_3DPrinting.md

 |:-------------------------:|:------:|
 | [![3D Printer Parts](images/0905_3dprinterparts.jpg)](images/0905_3dprinterparts.jpg) | &nbsp; |

-* The important parts for you to note are:*- the **Hot End** of the extruder.
-Temperatures at the hot-end can reach in excess of 180 degC, you could easily burn your fingers- the **print bed** of our printers are heated to 60 degC in order for the fused filament to adhere.
+* The important parts for you to note are:
+    * the **Hot End** of the extruder.
+Temperatures at the hot-end can reach in excess of 180 degC, you could easily burn your fingers
+    * the **print bed** of our printers are heated to 60 degC in order for the fused filament to adhere.
 You have to be extra careful with the bed, not because it can burn your fingers.
 If there is slight mis-alignment of the print bed, the print job will fail.
-It is essential that the print bed is as level as possible.- the **filament** is kept in a spool at the side/back of the printer, ensure that the feed is constant and free of obstruction.
+It is essential that the print bed is as level as possible.
+    * the **filament** is kept in a spool at the side/back of the printer, ensure that the feed is constant and free of obstruction.

 ### The 3D Printing Process

 * The 3D Printing Process is a **Digital Fabrication** process.
 We start with a digital design and convert it to a format which the 3D printer can implement.

-* The digital process begins with a design of a 3D model, which can be obtained by- Designing with CAD software (e.g. Fusion 360, SketchUp, Rhino)- Curated from archives (e.g. [Thingiverse](https://www.thingiverse.com/), [My Minifactory](https://www.thingiverse.com/) or other libraries)
+* The digital process begins with a design of a 3D model, which can be obtained by
+    * Designing with CAD software (e.g. Fusion 360, SketchUp, Rhino)
+    * Curated from archives (e.g. [Thingiverse](https://www.thingiverse.com/), [My Minifactory](https://www.thingiverse.com/) or other libraries)
 * In using CAD, we develop a 3D model in the application of choice, we need to find a common technique of representing this model.
+The two common methods are
+    * STL (Standard Tesselaltion Language)
+    * OBJ
-The two common methods are- STL (Standard Tesselaltion Language)- OBJ - Other methods (Ref: All3DP: [3D File Formats](https://all3dp.com/3d-file-format-3d-files-3d-printer-3d-cad-vrml-stl-obj/))
+    * Other methods (Ref: All3DP: [3D File Formats](https://all3dp.com/3d-file-format-3d-files-3d-printer-3d-cad-vrml-stl-obj/))

 * Since we are using Fusion 360, how do we convert our 3D model into a STL file ?

 |<img scr="images/blank.png" width="450px"></img>| Method   |